AdobeDocs/app-builder/src/pages/guides/application_logging/splunk_enterprise.md

    aio app config get log-forwarding
    ```

-4. Execute an action in your runtime namespace to generate logs.
+4. Execute an action in your App Builder application workspace to generate logs.

 5. Go to Splunk Home > Search and run the query
    ```